Rodolfo Castro Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

+- The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in MLB.

-- The Rockies have the 24th-ranked team ERA across all league pitching staffs (4.93).
+- The Rockies have a 4.75 team ERA that ranks 22nd across all league pitching staffs.

-- Rockies pitchers combine to allow 44 total home runs at a rate of 1.3 per game (to rank 21st in baseball).
+- The Rockies rank 20th in baseball in home runs given up (45 total, 1.2 per game).

-- Freeland (3-3) takes the mound for the Rockies in his eighth start of the season.
-He's put together a 3.76 ERA in 38 1/3 innings pitched, with 26 strikeouts.
+- The Rockies will send Senzatela (0-1) to the mound to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.